 Table of Contents

-Missy O’Daniel, president of Web-Don., is the current president of the NBMDA.
+Missy O’Daniel, president of Web-Don., served as the first female president of the NBMDA in 2019.
 She shared her thoughts, opinions and vision for the building products industry and the future of the NBMDA in an interview with S&P.

 Q. Tell me a little about Web-Don and what distinguishes you in your marketplace.

 A. Web-Don is a family-owned business headquartered in Charlotte, North Carolina, that was co-founded by my father and his partners in 1972.
-After 45 years, we are still a family-owned and operated company.
+We are still a family-owned and operated company.
 In fact, we recently became a woman-owned business and are currently pursuing Women’s Business Enterprise National Council (WBENC) certification as a woman-owned and -operated enterprise.
 This is an important step in our family succession planning that will have significant benefits for us and our customer base.

 We have roughly 120 employees, so we are not the largest building materials distributor in our region, but because we don’t have a big bureaucracy, we can be nimble and agile.
 We can make decisions, react to changes in the marketplace and respond to customers’ needs quickly.
 This gives us a huge advantage.